Post contains affiliate links for some of the camping hacks featured here.

 Chuck had the brilliant idea to get a bar mat and cut it to fit in the bottom of our coolers.
 This way as the ice began to melt, we didn’t have food floating around in the water.
 This worked out so well.
-Once we were set up in our campsite, he opened the drain on the side, the water drained out as the ice melted and our food stayed cool and dry.
+Once we were set up in our campsite, he opened the drain on the side, the water drained out as the ice melted and our food stayed cool and dry for days.

 Shop on Location